matn7/CS-Notes/src/main/java/basic_java/README.md

 Future<V> result = exec.submit(call);
 ```

-- Future is an object that represents a calculations, which results will be accessible in a future.
+- Future is an object that represents a calculation, which results will be accessible in a future.
 - Thread safety:
     - RAM memory are slow, couple of time slower then modern processors.
     - Processor try to collect needed data in registers or cache memory on main board, and at the end make changes
     in main memory.
     - This cache memory is key factor for performance optimization.
 - :star: Thread Visibility:
-    - **final** value is visible after initialization
+    - **final** value is visible after initialization.
-    - initial value of static variable is visible after static initialization
+    - Initial value of static variable is visible after static initialization.
-    - changes variable with volatile keyword are visible
+    - Changes variable with volatile keyword are visible.
-    - changes after release a lock are visible for all that acquire this lock
+    - Changes after release a lock are visible for all that acquire this lock.
-    - Volatile keyword - compiler generates needed instructions to make sure that all changes that being applied in
+    - Volatile keyword: Compiler generates needed instructions to make sure that all changes that being applied in
     one task are visible in another.
-- Chasing - Are problems always when shared variables are modified.
+- Chasing: Are problems always when shared variables are modified.
 Locks to critical section make atomic.
 - :star: Strategy of safety concurrency:
     - Avoid shared data between tasks.
 One task z1, second task z2, third z3 = z1 + z2.
     - Use immutable objects.
-    - Locks allows only one task access to data at a time.
-Use data structures and algorithms from java concurrent
+    - Lock allows only one task access to data at a time.
-    libraries.
+    - Use data structures and algorithms from java concurrent libraries.
 - Immutable classes:
-    - Class is immutable if instance after creation cannot change
+    - Class is immutable if instance after creation cannot change.
     - Implement immutable class:
-        - variable with final keyword
+        - Variable with final keyword.
-        - non method can modify data
+        - Non method can modify data.
-        - do not allow to leak modification
+        - Do not allow to leak modification.
-        - do not allow to "this" reference pass outside constructor
+        - Do not allow to **this** reference pass outside constructor.

 **Concurrent Algorithms**